Welcome, leader, to the ChangingWinds Resources page!

-In addition to my weekly leadership post, I will regularly add a new thought piece to this page.
+In addition to a weekly leadership post on my blog, you’ll find a variety of thought pieces on this page.
 Simply click on the links below with the topic titles to download the pdf file.

-I am also including each month a book that I highly recommend.
+I’ll also post from time to time a leadership book that I highly recommend.

 As always, I welcome your comments and feedback.